Seeing Red (Dexter): Plot

 When a key to a hotel room is delivered to Miami police inside a jar of blood, Debra and Doakes visit the hotel and find a room completely covered in blood.
 Dexter is sent in first to investigate, but seeing the blood-covered room brings back a repressed memory from his childhood—sitting in a pool of blood at the age of three—causing him to run from the scene.
 The forensics team surmises that the blood came from at least five different bodies, although none are in the room.
-Since there were only one set of footprints in the room, they assume that the victims were killed elsewhere and their blood spread around the room by the killer.
+Since there was only one set of footprints in the room, they assumed that the victims were killed elsewhere and their blood spread around the room by the killer.
 Debra suggests that the Ice Truck Killer, who has had five bloodless victims, may have been responsible.

 While dating a woman in a bar, Batista sees a prostitute with a prosthetic hand and fingernails painted in the same way as the Ice Truck Killer's first victim.
 Working on a hunch that the killer is an acrotomophiliac, he speaks to Debra's boyfriend Rudy, who he doesn't realize is the actual Ice Truck Killer.
 Rudy cooperates upon realizing that Batista does not know his identity.
 Later, Batista is stabbed in a parking lot by a masked man; he manages to elbow him in the face before two men scare the attacker off.
 Minutes later, Rudy—who had earlier fallen out with Debra due to secretly having dinner with Dexter—arrives with flowers.
-They kiss, but Rudy backs away complaining of a cut lip, suggesting that he was Angel's attacker.
+They kiss, but Rudy backs away, complaining of a cut lip, suggesting that he is Angel's attacker.

 Rita finds out that Paul is pressing charges against her for assault.
 She talks with a lawyer, who tells her that since she invited Paul into her house, she cannot prove that her intent was to defuse the situation.
-At a hearing, it is revealed that Rita violated her and Paul's custody agreement, making his case against her even stronger.
+At a hearing, it is revealed that Rita violated her and Paul's custody agreement, making his case against her even more substantial.
 When Paul drops by Rita's house to return their children, he threatens Dexter when the two are alone in the kitchen.
 Dexter responds by hitting him with a frying pan.
 Paul loses consciousness, so Dexter drives him back to his hotel and frames him for drug abuse.
-Dexter alerts the police and Paul is sent back to prison.
+Dexter alerts the police, and Paul is sent back to prison.
 With encouragement from Rudy, Dexter returns to the bloody hotel room, where he relives his repressed memory: the murder of his mother with a chainsaw when he was three.